“EVERYTHING SHOULD BE MADE AS SIMPLE AS POSSIBLE BUT NOT SIMPLER”

 Heat the oil in a heavy bottom kadahi (wok) or pan.
 Let it smoke.
 Switch off the heat and let the temperature of the oil reduce.

 Now, add heeng and jeera.
 Allow the jeera to crackle.
 Immedicately add split green chilli and ginger.
-Saute for 10 – 15 seconds and add the fenugreek greens along with the potatoes.
-Cook on high for 2 – 3 minutes.
+Saute for 10 – 15 seconds and add the fenugreek greens.
+Saute the greens for 45 seconds on high heat and then add potatoes.

-Add the dry spices except the amchur and stir.
-Reduce the heat and cover the pot and cook till the potatoes are done.
+Reduce the heat and add the dry spices except the amchur and stir.
+Cover the wok and cook till the potatoes are done.
 You will need to stir the contents every now and then to ensure it does not burn or catch at the bottom.

-Once the potatoes are done, remove from heat and transfer to a serving bowl.
+Once the potatoes are done add the amchur powder and stir well.
+Remove from heat and transfer to a serving bowl.
 Enjoy!

 Serves – 3 – 4